On the geographical map of the world, there are landscapes of so unreal beauty as if they were created by artists, the landscapes 'painted' by a soul.

 The Deliblato Sands is the largest sandy terrain in Europe.
 Once was part of a vast prehistoric dessert, having originated from the withdrawal of the Pannonian Sea.

 They are home to many endemic species of plants and animals which are rare or endangered in Europe and globally.
 Due to its forest and surroundings, it was declared a Special Nature Reserve.
 On a national level, it represents a natural asset of special importance falling under the protection category I.

 It is located in the south of Banat, located between the Danube River and the southwestern slopes of the Carpathian Mountains.
 The sands are named after the village of Deliblato, in the municipality of Kovin.
 Its main masses are elliptical shaped hills with steppe grassland plains and steppe forests.

 Things To Do in Deliblato Sands

-The best way to explore it is by foot.
-There are several hiking trails that are marked very well.
-Very attractive part is on the northeastern edge.
+The best way to explore it is on foot.
+There are several hiking trails which are marked very well.
+The very attractive part is on the northeastern edge.
 There are beautiful Zagaj Hills - attractive globular hillocks.
 They are ancient sand dunes, partly covered by the forest, partly with steppe vegetation.